 Take a mate!

 We are all different.
-Some people like the company and pleasant chit-chat with other riders.
+Some people like the company and pleasant ‘chit-chat’ with other riders.
 Others, like solitude and time on the bike to relax on their own.
 However, getting stuck riding in a group with someone annoying can completely ruin your day.
-Either take a mate to ride with you or if you are on your own, try pretending to be foreign and hope the annoying rider isn’t fluent in the language you say ‘non comprende’ in!
+Taking a mate improves your chances of really enjoying the event.

 Fuel the Engine